Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 When buying a universal plug, look for a plug with the proper fit for your scupper holes.
-For instance, Harmony scupper plugs are a great product that fits any kayak scupper hole between 1 and 1-3/8 inches.
+For instance, these universal scupper plugs are a great product that fits any kayak scupper hole up to 1.25 inches.

 How does a scupper valve work?
 Scupper valves are one-way plugs.
 They allow water that enters a sit-on-top kayak to drain out the scupper holes while also blocking water from splashing up through the holes.

 So why on earth wouldn’t everyone use scupper valves?

 - Availability: Scupper valves are not available for all sit-on-top kayaks.
 Ocean Kayak Scupper Valves are the best I’ve found.
 They are medium-sized scupper valves for round-shaped holes.